GCB (TV series): Naming

 ABC was contacted by a number of Christians and Christian organizations who objected to the original title of the series, Good Christian Bitches, as they believed the name was demeaning toward Christianity, while some advocates for women found it problematic to use the word "bitches" to refer to women.
 Word of the name change came along with ABC's announcement that it had ordered the series.
 The series was renamed Good Christian Belles which appeared in several promos before the final renaming to the initialism GCB.
 Several ABC affiliates in Texas and other states in the Bible Belt had threatened to not air the show if the name wasn't changed.
 It was known as GCB in Australia.

 The American Family Association filed a petition against the show, arguing that "With a title like Good Christian B-tches, you can imagine what kind of show it will be.
 Even if they change the title, the content will still mock people of faith."
 Its sister group One Million Moms also called for a boycott of GCB as "blasphemy at its worst!"
 New York City councilor Peter Vallone, Jr. called for a boycott of GCB claiming the series is "yet another outrageous attack on the Christian faith."
 Series star Chenoweth, a self-proclaimed evangelical Christian, said "I certainly wouldn't do anything that would make fun of my own faith.
 This is just chocolate cake, and it's actually a love letter to Dallas."

 Despite being retitled in the U.S., the series aired under its original title Good Christian Bitches in Denmark on Kanal 4, in Sweden on Kanal 5, in Norway on TV Norge and in the Netherlands on NET5.
 In Brazil and Latin America, it will air under its second working title Good Christian Belles on Canal Sony.

-Reboot
+Reboot discussions

-In November 2018, it was announced that a reboot of the series was in the works at The CW from original producer ABC Studios as well as CBS Television Studios with writer Leila Cohan-Miccio set to executive produce alongside original executive producers Darren Star of Darren Star Productions and Aaron Kaplan of Kapital Entertainment, in addition to Kapital's Dana Honor.
-In February 2019, it was reported that the project would roll over to the next development cycle, with the producers expected to "start from scratch" on the adaptation.
+In November 2018, it was announced that a reboot of the short-lived series was in the works at The CW from original producer ABC Studios as well as CBS Television Studios.
+In October 2019, it was confirmed that the reboot of the original series had been dropped, though The CW briefly considered a new concept with the same title, targeting a younger audience by focusing on a high school girl.